Professor Jordan Bear awarded Historians of British Art Book Prize

 Thursday, October 13, 2016

-She completed her MA and PhD in the Art Department at the University of Toronto, under the supervision of Professor Christy Anderson.
+She completed her MA and PhD in the Graduate Department of Art at the University of Toronto, under the supervision of Professor Christy Anderson.

 Emre Gönlügür (PhD, 2014) awarded Research Support Grant by Paul Mellon Centre for Studies in British Art